Simulating final Class in C++

 Ever wondered how can you design a class in C++ which can’t be inherited.
 Java and C# programming languages have this feature built-in.
 You can use final keyword in java, sealed in C# to make a class non-extendable.

 Below is a mechanism using which we can achieve the same behavior in C++.
-It makes use of private constructor, virtual inheritance and friend class.
+It makes use of a private constructor, virtual inheritance, and friend class.

-Since in C++ 11 there is support for final specifier ,the third example shows its implementation.
+Since in C++ 11 there is support for the final specifier, the third example shows its implementation.

 In constructor 'Derived::Derived()': error: 'MakeFinal::MakeFinal()' is private